EricHughesABC/simpleNMR/README.md

 ## Installation

 The program comes with a requirements file.
 Due to the use of the module RDKIT, I believe the best way to install the software is to use a CONDA installation.
-RDKIT can be installed using pip, but requires a python version of 3.7
+RDKIT can be installed using pip, but requires a python version of 3.7, but I have not been able to get it to work so for now I would stick to a CONDA installation.

+### JAVA
+In the repo, there are JDK binaries for windows, macos and linux in the folder **jre**.
+The binaries were downloaded from amazon [amazon corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html).
+The program checks to see if java is installed by the user and if not, defaults to these binaries to run the java code.

+Sometimes the java code has been compiled for a later version and will not run.
+An error message will appear in the background terminal.
+If this happens run the appropriate bat files to recompile the java code and restart the program simpleNMR.py

+ - ```CompileJavaMacLinux.bat```
+ - ```CompileJavaWindows10.bat```

 ## Running the program